roeszler/kapthol/README.md

 ![hero-page](assets/docs/home-hero-kaptain.png)

-  - The landing section includes a format and images with text overlay to allow the user to understand what type of user this site would be applicable too.
+  - The landing section includes a format and images with text overlay to allow the user to understand what type of user this site would be applicable to.
-  - The landing section announces the core business proposition with a subtle grow and rotate animation to grab the users attention toward the site mascott image ([Sailor Penguin](assets/images/kapthol-hero-image.png)).
+  - The landing section announces the core business proposition with a subtle growth and rotation animation to grab the users attention toward the site mascot image ([Sailor Penguin](assets/images/kapthol-hero-image.png)).

 __The Header__

 ![header-nav-bar](assets/docs/header-opacity-kaptain.png)

-  - The header shows the name of the business, using the corporate colors selected from the corporate colour scheme discussed further in the [strategy.md](ucd/1-strategy.md) documents attached.
+  - The header shows the name of the business, using the corporate colors selected from the corporate color scheme discussed further in the [strategy.md](ucd/1-strategy.md) documents attached.
   - It has been styled to stick to the top of the viewing window as the user scrolls down each page with a 85% opacity to enhance the modern professional feel of the site.